2015 Serve Idaho Conference

 On Tuesday, Feb.
 24 - 25, 2015, conference attendees will have the opportunity to participate in a variety of service projects throughout Boise.
 For those individuals interested in participating in service projects, you will need to check-in on day one of conference to make your service project selection.
 Please note that projects fill quickly, so arrive early to select your project.

 This year's service projects include:

 - Bring boxed and canned food items to donate to the food drive.

-- Bring travel sized toiletries, mittens for children and books to donate to the Bells for Books program.
+- Bring travel sized toiletries, books to donate.

-- Prepare to participate in Greenbelt clean up near the Riverside Hotel.
+- Dress Warmly to participate in Greenbelt cleanup near the Riverside Hotel on Feb.
+25, 2015

-- Plan to participate in handmade cards for the Ronald McDonald House.
+- Plan to participate in making handmade cards for the Ronald McDonald House.

 - Plan to assemble developmental Pre-Kindergarten literacy packets for mothers.